mustbeperfect/definitive-opensource/CONTRIBUTING.md

 - Platform tags are listed in the following order: ```Desktop OS (Order: Windows, MacOS, Linux)```, ```Mobile (Order: Android, IOS)```, ```CLI```, ```SelfHost```, ```Web```, ```Plugin```
 - One space to the ```| left and right |``` for row elements
 - For projects with multiple repositories (EX: one for IOS, Windows, etc) link the organization.
 For API star retrieval use their most popular repository.
 - The description should be the repository description.
-If there are multiple repositories, no description, or an inadequate one, fall back to the organization or their official website, or their repo's README. **Do not write your own description and only use text from official sources of the project.**
+If there are multiple repositories, no description, or an inadequate one, fall back to the organization or their official website, or their repo's README. **Do not write your own description and only use text from official sources of the project.** The ONLY change you can make is replacing ```|``` with ```-``` to prevent interfacr with our tables.
 - We use [Github Flavored Markdown (GFM)](https://docs.github.com/en/get-started/writing-on-github)

 ## Guidelines